Economy of Saudi Arabia: Corruption

 The cost of maintaining the Royal Family is estimated by some to be about US$10 billion per year.

 A 2005 survey by the Riyadh Chamber of Commerce found that 77% of businessmen polled felt they had to 'bypass' the law to conduct their operations.
 By 2012, "businessmen say it has only gotten worse".
 Saudi Arabia has been severely criticized for failing to tackle money laundering and international terrorism financing.
 A report released by the Financial Action Task Force on 24 September 2018, says, "Saudi Arabia is not effectively investigating and prosecuting individuals involved in larger scale or professional [money laundering] activity" and is "not effectively confiscating the proceeds of crime".

 Poverty

 Estimates of the number of Saudis below the poverty line range from between 12.7% and 25%.
 Press reports and private estimates as of 2013 "suggest that between 2 million and 4 million" of the country's native Saudis live on "less than about $530 a month" – about $17 a day – considered the poverty line in Saudi Arabia.

+According to UNESCWA Oman and Saudi Arabia have the highest poverty rates among GCC nations, at 10.1% and 13.6% respectively and Saudi Arabia saw a notable decline in poverty from 18.2% in 2010 to 13.6% in 2021.

 The Saudi state discourages calling attention to or complaining about poverty.
 In December 2011, days after the Arab Spring uprisings, the Saudi interior ministry detained reporter Feros Boqna and two colleagues (Hussam al-Drewesh and Khaled al-Rasheed) and held them for almost two weeks for questioning after they uploaded a 10-minute video on the topic (Mal3ob 3alena, or 'We are being cheated') to YouTube.
 Authors of the video claim that 22% of Saudis are considered to be poor (2009) and 70% of Saudis do not own their houses.

 Statistics on the issue are not available through the UN resources because the Saudi government does not issue poverty figures.
 Observers researching the issue prefer to stay anonymous because of the risk of being arrested, like Feras Boqna.